Skip to main content

 • A subject that has already been recognized,

-• A subject completed more than five years ago,
+• A subject completed more than five years ago, or an exam graded lower than "very good" (2),

 • A complete part of the studies that was completed more than two years ago.